 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-What does personal liability insurance cover?
+What personal liability insurance covers

 “Personal liability insurance protects the named insured and resident household members in the event of an accident that results in bodily injury or property damage for which you are legally liable,” says Chris Arnold, principal at Fitzgibbons Arnold & Company.

 While personal liability is technically part of your homeowners insurance, it often applies to damages that occur outside your property.
+Your personal liability insurance covers:

 Bodily injury to someone else on your property

-If someone is injured at your home or property, you may be liable for any medical costs they incur, or legal fees if they sue you.
+If someone is injured at your home or property, you may be liable for any medical costs they incur or legal fees if they sue you.
 Coverage extends to accidental injuries and injuries sustained due to negligence.
 Injuries that would be covered under your personal liability coverage may include:

-• A guest falls down your basement stairs.
+A guest falls down your basement stairs.

-• A contractor slips on ice on your driveway.
+A contractor slips on ice on your driveway.

-• Someone is injured tripping over your dog or cat.
+Someone is injured tripping over your dog or cat.

-• A houseguest injures themselves due to a faulty handrail or broken step.
+A houseguest injures themselves due to a faulty handrail or broken step.

 Property damage